 Faculty members with grievances have three options for pursuing appeals, depending on the subject matter(s) of their appeal.
-Prior to initiating an appeal, they may contact the ombudsperson for consultation or informal mediation (Section 5.2).
-If those efforts fail, they may initiate an appeal through the administrative channel (section 5.3), request an appeal through the Faculty Senate Faculty Appeals Committee (section 5.4), or bring an appeal through the Tennessee Uniform Administrative Procedures Act (TUAPA) for certain matters (section 5.5).
+They may (1) initiate an appeal through the administrative channel (section 5.2); (2) request an appeal through the Faculty Senate Faculty Appeals Committee (section 5.3); or (3) bring an appeal through the Tennessee Uniform Administrative Procedures Act (TUAPA) for certain matters (section 5.4).
 Each of these options is described in the following sections.
+Faculty are encouraged to contact ombuds services for consultation, whether before initiating an appeal or any time during an appeal.